Urban-Research-Group/outage-data-scraper/README.md

 docker build -t outage-data-scraper:latest .
 ```
 ## Local test
-he image can be run locally before you deploy to deploy to AWS Lambda.
+he image can be run locally before you deploy to AWS Lambda.
 Providing
 AWS credentials is set up in `~/.aws/credentials`.
 Simply run the
 command.
 ```